 LUKB benefits from the Canton of Lucerne's statutory guarantee, which ultimately covers all of LUKB's liabilities, However, we note that the guarantee does not explicitly ensure timely repayment, as defined by our criteria.
+While being outside our outlook horizon, we consider the potential risk that future agreements between Switzerland and the EU regarding preferential market access for Switzerland might include the removal of remaining cantonal guarantees for all banks.
 Nevertheless, we believe that the canton has strong incentives to help LUKB meet its obligations on time, owing to the bank's importance to the regional economy and to prevent reputational damage.